 Angola is a very small village located in the state of New York.
-With a population of 2,114 people and three constituent neighborhoods, Angola is the 552nd largest community in New York.
-Angola has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+With a population of 2,101 people and three constituent neighborhoods, Angola is the 552nd largest community in New York.
+Much of the housing stock in Angola was built prior to World War II, making it one of the older and more historic villages in the country.

-Angola is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Angola is a village of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Angola who work in sales jobs (15.84%), office and administrative support (13.78%), and healthcare (7.23%).
+Unlike some villages, Angola isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Angola are a mix of both white- and blue-collar jobs.
+Overall, Angola is a village of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Angola who work in office and administrative support (17.66%), sales jobs (9.52%), and food service (5.79%).

-In terms of college education, Angola is nearly on par with the US average for all cities of 21.84%: 20.15% of adults 25 and older in Angola have a bachelor's degree or advanced degree.
+The citizens of Angola are slightly better educated than the national average of 21.84% for all cities and towns, with 22.40% of adults in Angola having a bachelor's degree or advanced degree.

-The per capita income in Angola in 2010 was $25,646, which is middle income relative to New York, and upper middle income relative to the rest of the US.
-This equates to an annual income of $102,584 for a family of four.
+The per capita income in Angola in 2018 was $27,144, which is lower middle income relative to New York, and middle income relative to the rest of the US.
+This equates to an annual income of $108,576 for a family of four.
 However, Angola contains both very wealthy and poor people as well.

 The people who call Angola home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Angola residents report their race to be White, followed by Asian.
-Important ancestries of people in Angola include Italian, Irish, Polish, and English.
+The greatest number of Angola residents report their race to be White, followed by Native American.
+Important ancestries of people in Angola include German, Italian, Irish, Polish, and English.

 The most common language spoken in Angola is English.
-Other important languages spoken here include Spanish and Polish.
+Other important languages spoken here include Polish and French.